-Class tickets class tickets enable those without a paid BD membership and/or horse registration to compete in an affiliated BD class in any section Bronze, Silver or Gold to compete on a class ticket.
-Both the rider and horse must hold associate BD registration which is free of charge and be eligible for the class concerned.
+Class tickets enable those without a paid BD membership and/or horse registration to compete in an affiliated BD class in any section Bronze, Silver or Gold.
+Both the rider and horse must hold associate BD registration, which is free of charge, and be eligible for the class concerned.
 Each ticket enables them to enter one affiliated class.

 Holders of class tickets must also pay the entry fees and are subject to the rules contained in the BD Members Handbook.
 Class tickets may be used at any level (except music classes) provided the rider is eligible to compete in the class entered.
 Class tickets may not be used to compete in music classes as BD membership is required for PPL licensing.

-Those riding on a class ticket are eligible to win prize money, rosettes and grading points but are not eligible to qualify for any championships or Petplan Equine Area Festivals.
+Those riding on a class ticket are eligible to win prize money, rosettes and grading points but are not eligible to qualify for any championships or Area Festivals.

-If a rider wishes to complete their Petplan Equine Area Festival qualification, they will need to become a BD member (category dependent on the level/section), further class tickets cannot be purchased for this purpose.
+If a rider wishes to start their Area Festival qualification, they will need to become a BD member (category dependent on the level/section), further class tickets cannot be purchased for this purpose.
 Full details on how to join as an associate rider and horse plus how to make your entry will be sent with your ticket.

 Terms & conditions

-Horse&Rider readers will be entitled one complementary class ticket from British Dressage to be used as per the rules above.
+- Horse&Rider readers will be entitled to one complimentary class ticket from British Dressage.
 Multiple applications will not be processed.

 To claim your ticket, visit britishdressage.co.uk/enquiries/hrtickets